selimyanat/aave-like-protocol/docs/why-is-collateral-needed.md

 # Why Is A Collateral Needed ?

-To understand the rationale behind the collateral mechanism in DeFi, let's draw a parallel with its counterpart in TradFi: the credit score.
+To understand the rationale behind the collateral mechanism in DeFi, let's draw a parallel with its counterpart in `TradFi`: the credit score.

 ## The Credit Score in TradFi